-Agree on a UN Framework Convention on Sovereign Debt that would comprehensively address unsustainable and illegitimate debt, including through extensive debt cancellation.
+2. Agree on a UN Framework Convention on Sovereign Debt that would comprehensively address unsustainable and illegitimate debt, including through extensive debt cancellation.

 In September 2014, the UN General Assembly adopted a landmark resolution tabled by the G77 and China entitled "Towards the establishment of a multilateral legal framework for sovereign debt restructuring processes."
 The lack of political will at the time by Global North countries to implement this resolution has proven costly.
-It is now time for member states to prioritise cooperation on this urgent issue and agree a comprehensive UN convention to reform the sovereign debt architecture.

 Vital public financial resources are being allocated today to external debt repayments at the expense of domestic health, social, economic financing, and climate resilient needs.
 It is evident that current ad-hoc international initiatives to address the debt resolution are insufficient and existing debt sustainability assessments inadequate, as they disregard human rights, gender equality or climate investment needs.
 The United Nations, with the core mandate to address critical global issues, and the fact that it is neither debtor nor creditor itself, is the only inclusive multilateral and democratic space that has the legitimacy and competence to discuss and agree a multilateral legal framework to prevent and address sovereign debt crises.

-Establish an international public credit rating agency at the UN that could provide long-term ratings as well as counterbalance the influence of private credit rating agencies.
+3. Establish an international public credit rating agency at the UN that could provide long-term ratings as well as counterbalance the influence of private credit rating agencies.

-Such a public utility has the significant potential of facilitating the reduction of CRA monopoly power as well as their ability to constrain policy space for developing through embedded countries their procyclicality.
-Importantly, public ownership of CRAs widens the possibility of integrating long-term development-based, human rights-based and gender-sensitive criterion the indicators and assessment in frameworks of CRAs.
+Such a public utility has the significant potential of facilitating the reduction of CRA monopoly power as well as their ability to constrain policy space for developing countries through their embedded procyclicality.
+Importantly, public ownership of CRAs widens the possibility of integrating long-term development-based, human rights-based and gender-sensitive criterion in the indicators and assessment frameworks of CRAs.
 Ratings of this public CRA should provide the benchmarks for portfolio investments of national pension and insurance funds, in order to become relevant.

-Agree on a UN Convention on International Development Cooperation, including establishing a mechanism for the fulfilment of the trillions in unmet 'aid debt' owed to the Global South through decades.
+4. Agree on a UN Convention on International Development Cooperation, including establishing a mechanism for the fulfilment of the trillions in unmet 'aid debt' owed to the Global South over decades.

 There is a need to move the center of development cooperation away from donor clubs and towards a more even terrain.
-We therefore call on states to advance a binding convention on development cooperation, under UN auspices, that could hold Northern states accountable for their unfulfilled historical commitments on quantity and quality, in a way that recognizes the trillions of unmet aid commitment as aid debt, and usher a democratic, rights-based, equitable and just governance of development cooperation.
+We therefore call on states to advance a binding convention on development cooperation, under UN auspices, that could hold Northern states accountable for their unfulfilled historical commitments on quantity and quality, in a way that recognizes the trillions of unmet aid commitment as aid debt, and ushers a democratic, rights-based, equitable and just governance of development cooperation.